gbgabiola/100DaysOfCode/r1-log.md

 ## Day 92: October 31, Wednesday
 **Today's Progress**: Started with the jQuery in learn-co, and started with the array exercises in js-basics.
 Continue to play js in FCC.
 Started a tribute page, planning to finish it tomorrow.

+## Day 93: November 01, Thursday
+**Today's Progress**: Completed a tribute page for The Bible and it's currently live.
+Done some js in FCC, arrays exercise in js-basics and jquery in learn-co.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: